onap/archived-externalapi-nbi/docs/offeredapis/offeredapis.rst

 Example: ``GET /nbi/api/v4/serviceSpecification/{uuid}``

-It is use to retrieve one ``serviceSpecification`` - all available information are retieved (see Swagger for description)
+It is use to retrieve one ``serviceSpecification`` - all available information are retrieved (see Swagger for description)

 **GET service Specification Schema (id)**